-While dry eye isn’t a serious condition, it can have a major impact on your quality of life.
+Dry eye is a condition that can have a major impact on your quality of life.
 You may find your eyes get tired faster or you have difficulty reading.
-Not to mention the discomfort of a burning sensation or blurry vision.
-Let’s take a look at dry eye treatments – from simple self-care to innovative prescriptions and therapies – to help you see clearly and comfortably.
+Not to mention the discomfort of a burning sensation or excessive tearing.
+Let’s take a look at dry eye treatments to help you see clearly and comfortably.

-Learn More About Lumines
+Learn More About Optilight IPL